rgdonohue/us-counties-and-maga/docs/METHODOLOGY.md

 4. **Missing Data**: CDC suppresses data for small counties, potentially biasing our sample toward larger, less rural counties.

 5. **Multiple Comparisons**: With 3,100+ counties, some significant clusters are expected by chance.
-We apply FDR corrections but results should still be interpreted cautiously.
+Current LISA analyses use p < 0.05 without multiple testing correction; FDR adjustment is planned for publication.

 ### Next Steps